igorgrv/ForumAPI/README.md

 2. Add the abstract method `doFilterInternal`;
 	* This method must use the `filterChain.doFilter`;
 	* We need to get the token, so we will use the method `tokenValidate`;
-	* We need to verify if the token it's correct, with the method `
+	* We need to verify if the token it's correct, with the method `isValid`;

 ```java
 public class TokenAuthenticatorFilter extends OncePerRequestFilter{